Talcott Parsons: Early life

-He was born on December 13, 1902, in Colorado Springs, Colorado.
-He was the son of Edward Smith Parsons (1863–1943) and Mary Augusta Ingersoll (1863–1949).
+Parsons was born on December 13, 1902, in Colorado Springs, Colorado, to Edward Smith Parsons and Mary Augusta Ingersoll.
 His father had attended Yale Divinity School, was ordained as a Congregationalist minister, and served first as a minister for a pioneer community in Greeley, Colorado.
 At the time of Parsons' birth, his father was a professor in English and vice-president at Colorado College.

 During his Congregational ministry in Greeley, Edward had become sympathetic to the Social Gospel movement but tended to view it from a higher theological position and was hostile to the ideology of socialism.
-Also, both he and Talcott would be familiar with the theology of Jonathan Edwards.
-The father would later become the president of Marietta College in Ohio.

-Parsons' family is one of the oldest families in American history.
-His ancestors were some of the first to arrive from England in the first half of the 17th century.
-The family's heritage had two separate and independently developed Parsons lines, both to the early days of American history deeper into British history.
-On his father's side, the family could be traced back to the Parsons of York, Maine.
-On his mother's side, the Ingersoll line was connected with Edwards and from Edwards on would be a new, independent Parsons line because Edwards' eldest daughter, Sarah, married Elihu Parsons on June 11, 1750.